xietomzy/Pintos/doc/project3.md

 A fairly simple change to this function will be needed.
 If the `open_cnt` is zero, and the inode is removed, we will need to free up all the data sectors, including the indirect and doubly-indirect data sectors, as well as the index pages themselves.

+#### access

+This function is essentially identical to Midterm 1 Question 3, and ensures that one and only one of these conditions is true at any given time.

+  a.
+No threads are reading or writing this file
+  b.
+One or more threads are reading this file
+  c.
+One thread is writing to this file

+This is accomplished by having an incompatible thread sleep until the queue ahead of it has cleared.

+#### inode_read_at

+At the start of this function, we will call `access` to ensure that the thread sleeps if a write is in progress.

+Because we will be implementing sparse files in `inode_write_at`, we will need to check if the pointer to the sector we are reading from is actually allocated and within the length of the file.
+If so, we will automatically write out zeroes instead of reading the sector.

 #### inode_write_at

+At the start of this function, we will call `access` to ensure that the thread sleeps if a write is in progress.

 We will need to check if a write occurs at an absolute offset beyond the current length of the file.
 If so, we will then need to determine if that places the offset in the direct, indirect, or doubly-indirect region.
-Based off of that, we will then call `inode_expand` to expand the requisite number of sectors starting at the offset sector.
+Based off of that, we will `inode_expand` to expand the requisite number of sectors starting at the offset sector and update the length.

+Otherwise, if the sector pointer is zero (indicating it does not exist), manually allocate the sectors we need.

 #### free_map_acquire

-This function will simply call `bitmap_lazy_scan_and_flip` on its `free_map`, with a mechanism to free the pages if an error occurs, similar to `free_map_allocate`.
+This function will simply call `bitmap_lazy_scan_and_flip` on its `free_map`, with a mechanism to free the pages if an error occurs, similar to `free_map_allocate`, and return the results.

-#### bitmap
+#### bitmap_lazy

+This function will start at the first value that matches, loop forward until it finds a non-matching value, then return how many values matched and where the start was.
+Returns `BITMAP_ERROR` if no matching values were found.

 ### Synchronization:

-We don't have to worry about synchronization for `block_read` and `block_write`.
-We were suggesting that each inode would have a read and a write lock to ensure that no two files can be written to or read from, and then implement these in `inode_read_at` and `inode_write_at`.
+We decided to utilize the solution from Midterm 1, Question 3 to allow multiple readers or one writer to access the inode at a time.

 ### Rationale:
-No changes are needed for `inode_read_at`, because our change to `byte_to_sector` mean that the block-by-block iteration of the function will work as expected.

-Our implementation of `inode_write_at` implements sparse files
+We felt it necessary to implement helper functions due to the fact that in Project 2, we tried to cram our implementations into one function, and that led to a lot of headaches regarding debugging.
+By using helper functions, we will be able to write more clear and concise code.

+We do not need a lock for modifying sector pointers because the only time this can happen outside of creation and deletion is due to writing.
+However, due to the fact that we prevent two writes from occuring simultaneously, we do not need to add a lock.

+Our implementation of `inode_write_at` implements sparse files, because we felt that expanding a file shouldn't take more operations than absolutely necessary, and provided that we zero out the index sectors, it should be trivial to identify missing sector pointers.

 ## Task 3: Subdirectories
 ### Data Structures and Functions: